svcadm(8)을 검색하려면 섹션에서 8 을 선택하고, 맨 페이지 이름에 svcadm을 입력하고 검색을 누른다.

 the name of an existing profile which may be downloaded periodi‐

 cally depending on the value of the profileTTL attribute.
-For ldap‐
+The de‐

-client genprofile, this is the name of the profile to be generated.
+For ldapclient genprofile, this is the name of the profile to be

 profileTTL

-Specify the TTL value in seconds for the client information.
-This
+Specify the Time To Live value in seconds for the client profile

-(zero).
-Valid values are either zero 0 (for no expiration) or a
+Valid values are either 0 (zero) for no expiration, or a positive

 proxyDN